-Permit Sonoma will submit FY 2023-24 budget requests, which is anticipated to require \$900,000 for contracts and \$1,500,000 for staffing in discretionary General Fund dollars annually.
+Permit Sonoma will submit FY 2023-24 budget requests, which is anticipated to require \$650,000 for contracts and \$1,500,000 for staffing in discretionary General Fund dollars annually, unless any of the positions are allocated for a limited basis.
 There may be a minor increase in permit fee revenue due to the increase in staff capacity to work on permits; however, the positions are intended to offset the hours that existing staff will work on implementing the management review recommendations, so the additional capacity will not result in a significant revenue increase during the 18-month period.
-The contract estimate will be reassessed pending approval of staffing costs.
+The contract estimate is based on the level of staff recommended above.